 During server start, map change, workshop downloads, the server is unable to answer queries.The monitor will wait for 60 seconds as it is common for servers to stop responding to queries during a map change.
 This wait prevents monitor from rebooting a server that does not require it.

-Monitor is designed to be used automatically with cronjobs to allow a game server to be frequently checked.
+Monitor is designed to be and automated task, using cronjobs to allow a game server to be frequently checked.

 As a reminder, you can edit your cronjobs, typing :

-Here is an example of a user based cronjob to monitor your server every 5 minutes :
+A user based cronjob to monitor your server every 5 minutes .

 */5 * * * * /home/username/gameserver monitor > /dev/null 2>&1

-Here is an example of a root based cronjob to monitor your server every 5 minutes :
+A root user based cronjob to monitor your server every 5 minutes .